mkudija/mkudija.github.io/reading-notes/_md/2021-10-30-Live Not By Lies.md

 ## Chapter 2: Our Pre-Totalitarian Culture
 **Summary**: Many of the weaknesses of contemporary American society are consonant with a pre-totalitarian state, including our social isolation, lack of faith in institutions, and moral decadence.
 And we have an intensely ideological and progressive intellectual elite.
 - How communism came to Russia and Central Europe:
-	- [[Marxism]] is a secular religion for the post-religious age, views history as a struggle between classes and religion as a drug to dull suffering and maintain control
+	- [[Marxism]] is a [[Secular Religion]] for the post-religious age, views history as a struggle between classes and religion as a drug to dull suffering and maintain control
 	- [[Marxism]] appealed to the restless young intellectuals who were sick of the old order
 	- Central Europe was desperate for any respite from Nazi occupation, and succumbed to the "constant, all-encompassing, everyday psychological and economic pressure"
 - How to see totalitarianism coming, from Arendt's *The Origins of Totalitarianism*: